MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understanding-how-computation-works-1-2.md

     =>5
 </code>

-Knowing that we are going to use hash as our envorinment, let's implement Variables object.
+Knowing that we are going to use hash as our environment, let's implement Variables object.

 <code>
 class Variable < Struct.new(:name)